 Fly fishing sling packs have become increasingly popular in recent years.
 The reason: their versatility.

 How do you choose the best fly fishing sling pack?
 Sling packs are a mix between a backpack and a hip pack.
 They come in a lot of different styles, shapes, sizes and features.
-In this guide we’ll tell you everything you need to know about fly fishing sling packs.
+In this guide we’ll tell you everything you need to know about fly fishing packs.
 We’ll present you our Top 10 favorite products.
-We will take a look at regular fishing sling packs and waterproof fly fishing sling packs.
-We will also tell you what to pay attention to before choosing your fishing sling pack.
+We will take a look at regular fishing sling packs and waterproof fly fishing packs.
+We will also tell you what to pay attention to before choosing your pack.